Crashfree India

 Civic tech meets road safety — 2 lakh users, 1,500 verified violation reports a day, and a quiet shift in who keeps the road in order.

-5 min readCars24 Team
+5 min readKesar

 Delhi Traffic Police officers monitoring traffic violations